tamaracha/eleventy-plugin-html-validate/README.md

 ## Configuration

 The plugin looks for the official HTML-validate configuration files as described in their [usage guide].
-Static config can be given in the plugin options as shown in the example above.
-It is merged with the config files.
+You can put different config files in the subfolders of your source templates, the plugin looks them up from the linted file's input path.

 ## License